-Increase the number of survey sites, or frequency of surveys to improve power of detection.

-- Investigate Project related disturbances that may be impacting Clark's Nutcracker beyond predicted levels, such as habitat alteration effects (noise, light, dust) in and around whitebark pine habitat, and construction and/or operations activities occurring in whitebark pine habitat. - Adaptive management actions will be suggested according to specific findings, and may include additional mitigations or habitat restoration or compensation measures. - Review the WPMP with the intent of increasing the amount of whitebark pine on Mt.
+- Increase the number of survey sites, or frequency of surveys to improve power of detection. - Investigate Project related disturbances that may be impacting Clark's Nutcracker beyond predicted levels, such as habitat alteration effects (noise, light, dust) in and around whitebark pine habitat, and construction and/or operations activities occurring in whitebark pine habitat. - Adaptive management actions will be suggested according to specific findings, and may include additional mitigations or habitat restoration or compensation measures. - Review the WPMP with the intent of increasing the amount of whitebark pine on Mt.
 Davidson.

-4.7.3.8 Electromagnetic Fields
+4.8.3.8 Electromagnetic Fields

-A research program studying the potential effects of electromagnetic fields (EMF) on birds will be established in consultation with the Nadleh Whut'en, Saik'uz, and Stellat'en First Nations (MT 14-27).
+A research program studying the potential effects of electromagnetic fields (EMF) on birds will be established in consultation with the Nadleh Whut'en, Saik'uz, Stellat'en First Nations, Lhoosk'uz Dené Nation, and Ulkatcho First Nation (modified from MT 14-27).
 EMF are emitted by all electrical currents, including transmission lines.
 There is limited research regarding possible effects of EMF on birds, but studies have indicated possible effects on reproductive behaviour in some species (Fernie and Reynolds 2005).
 The program will include a literature review to examine the potential scale and severity of EMF effects on birds.
-This literature review will be shared with the Nadleh Whut'en Saik'uz, and Stellat'en First Nations within the first two years of the construction period.
+This literature review will be shared with the Nadleh Whut'en, Saik'uz, Stellat'en First Nations, Lhoosk'uz Dené Nation, and Ulkatcho First Nation within the first two years of the Construction phase.
 Based on the results of this literature review, a decision will be made by BW Gold in consultation with these Nations as to whether any monitoring programs are required.

-4.7.3.9 Facility Waterbody Monitoring
+4.8.3.9 Facility Waterbody Monitoring

-DS Condition 4.2 requires BW Gold to deter migratory birds from facility waterbodies.
+DS Condition 4.2 requires BW Gold to deter migratory birds from facility waterbodies (i.e., the TSF and all Project ponds).
 Monitoring will be conducted at facility waterbodies to determine whether birds are using the ponds and whether deterrence is required.
 This monitoring program will also record other wildlife use of waterbodies, including furbearers.

-Determine the effectiveness of deterrents for migratory birds used at facility waterbodies.
+• Determine the effectiveness of deterrents for migratory birds used at facility waterbodies.

-The presence of birds in facility waterbodies.
+• The presence of birds and furbearers (and other wildlife) in facility waterbodies.